acss-io/atomizer/docs/guides/syntax.md

 </div>
 ```

-This class hides the element whenever one of its ancestor has the class `foo` attached to it.
+This class hides the element whenever one of its ancestors has the class `foo' attached.

 #### The right angle bracket character (`&gt;`)